Keys and the Ignition Switch – Recalls and Replacement

 Keys and the Ignition Switch

-An ignition switch is the place you put your key when you want to turn the car on.
+An ignition switch is the place you put your key when you want to turn the car on (newer cars have a Start Button).
 The switch was designed a certain way to operate and if it you put too much stress on it, it will break.

 We’ve all heard about the General Motors Recall on some vehicles with faulty ignition switches.
 It is a design defect that will cause other problems to arise, can cause a major accident where the airbag DOES NOT deploy, and in some cases death.